 The Department of Classical Studies offers placement exams in Latin, Ancient Greek and Modern Greek.
 Please follow the instructions below to submit a placement exam.

-**Please note that COM or SHA students and CGS students who plan to continue to COM or SHA must take a different placement exam in person, please email firstname.lastname@example.org**
+**Please note that COM or SHA students and CGS students who plan to continue to COM or SHA must take a different placement exam, please email email@example.com for more information**

-2) Download the PDF of the placement exam (below) and complete the exam by writing your translations and/or question responses on the second page of the “Placement Exam Response Sheet” in the above Word document (under the “Placement Exam Responses” heading).
-You should complete the test in ONE HOUR AND THIRTY MINUTES.
+- Download the placement exam (below) and complete the exam by writing your translations and/or question responses on the second page of the “Placement Exam Response Sheet.
+You should complete the test in 90 minutes.
+Do NOT use a dictionary or other grammatical help.

-DO NOT USE A DICTIONARY OR OTHER GRAMMATICAL HELP. *You may use a small dictionary (like the one in the back of introductory textbooks) on the ANCIENT GREEK exam only.
+*You may use a small dictionary (like the one in the back of introductory textbooks) on the Ancient Greek exam only.

-4) Email your exam to Program Coordinator, Eliza Givens, at email@example.com.
+- Email your exam to firstname.lastname@example.org.
 A faculty member from the Classical Studies department will evaluate the test and reply within a week to let you know which language class would be most appropriate for you.
 If, at that point, you wish to change a language class you have already registered for, you will be able to do so online.
 You may only take the placement test once.